Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Conformal prediction

 \subsection{Inductive conformal prediction}

-The procedure described until now, where the mean $\Bar{Z}_{-i}$ is recalculated for every $i$ through a hold-out approach, is referred to as Transductive CP (\citet{ALRW}) or Full CP (\citet{lei2017distributionfree}).
+The procedure described above, where the mean $\Bar{Z}_{-i}$ is recalculated for every $i$ through a hold-out approach, is referred to as Transductive CP \citep{ALRW} or Full CP \citep{lei2017distributionfree}.
 This method is often computationally infeasible since the mean must be recomputed $N+1$ times for every hypothesized $Z_{N+1} = z$.
-A solution to this was suggested in \citet{Papadopoulos2002} under the name Inductive CP and later re-introduced as Split CP (\citet{lei2017distributionfree}).
-Split CP circumvents the recalculation of the mean (i.e., in the case of our simple illustration) for every score by splitting the full data set into two parts: A training set of size $m$ and a calibration set of size $n$, such that $m+n = N$.
+A method to circumvent the recalculation of the mean (in the case of our simple illustration) for every score, referred to as Split CP, consists of splitting the full data set into two parts: A training set of size $m$ and a calibration set of size $n$, such that $m+n = N$.
 In this setting, the training set can be used to calculate the mean $\Bar{Z}_m$ once, and the non-conformity measure is rewritten as

 with the training mean $\Bar{Z}_m$ replacing the hold-out mean $\Bar{Z}_{-i}$ used in the Transductive CP non-conformity score from \eqref{eq:hold_out_score}.
-The reduction in computational complexity comes at the cost of a reduction in statistical efficiency, however, potentially resulting in larger CP sets (\citet{lei2017distributionfree}), since the number of non-conformity scores used in the calibration step is reduced.
+The reduction in computational complexity comes at the cost of a reduction in statistical efficiency, however, potentially resulting in larger CP sets \citep{lei2017distributionfree}, since the number of non-conformity scores used in the calibration step is reduced.
 The mean estimate $\Bar{Z}_m$ is is also less efficient since $m < N$.
-Since smaller CP sets are typically preferred, the Transductive CP approach is generally favorable, but the Inductive CP provides a more practical and computationally quicker alternative that is reasonable in situations where the data set is large enough to set aside a sizeable calibration set.
+Since smaller CP sets are typically preferred, the Transductive CP approach is generally favorable, but the Inductive CP provides a more practical and computationally quicker alternative that is reasonable in situations where the data set is large enough to set aside a calibration set of sufficient size.